AdamEsgie/loading-animation/README.md

 loading-animation
 =================

-Cocoa Library that allows one to easily add a loading animation to a project.
+Cocoa Library that allows one to easily add a loading animation to any project.

 The animation consists of three circles growing and shrinking in succession.